Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / Installing PowerShell Modules in Offline Mode (Without Internet Access)
+Windows OS Hub / PowerShell / How to Install PowerShell Modules Offline (without Internet)

-Most popular PowerShell modules are installed online from the official PowerShell Gallery (PSGallery) repository using the Install-Module command.
-However, you won’t be able to install a PowerShell module if your computer is in an isolated network or direct access to PSRepository is restricted.
-The same is true when you are trying to install the PowerShell module on Windows Server hosts, which usually have direct Internet access blocked.
-In this article, we’ll show how to install PowerShell modules offline and to import a module from a remote computer (for example, when using the SQLServer management PoSh module).
+By default, PowerShell modules are installed online from the official PowerShell Gallery (PSGallery) repository using the Install-Module command.
+However, you won’t be able to install a PowerShell module if your computer is on an isolated network or if direct access to the PSRepository is restricted.
+The same limitation applies when installing PowerShell modules on Windows Server hosts, which typically have direct Internet access restricted or blocked. blocked.
+In this article, we’ll show how to install PowerShell modules on offline machines and how to import an installed module from a remote computer.

 Contents:

-• How to Install PowerShell Modules on Offline Computers?
+• How to Install PowerShell Modules without Internet

-• Import PowerShell Module from a Remote Computer
+• Importing PowerShell Modules from a Remote Computer

 install powershell module from powershellgallery offline using nupkg file